Kentaro-Machida/RAG_Agriculture/README.md

 # RAG_Agriculture
-Retrieval augmented generation using LLM for Agriculture knowledge graph
+Retrieval augmented generation using LLM for Agriculture knowledge graph for Japanese